Who We Are

 How is the Ann Arbor DDA funded?

 The DDA utilizes a Tax Increment Financing (TIF) mechanism to finance many of its projects.
 The DDA’s TIF is derived from some of the new taxes generated by new building construction in the DDA District, which is then directed into downtown purposes with the goal of encouraging economic growth, greater tax values, and private reinvestment.
 The A2 DDA TIF does not include tax increases created by property value escalation or by inflation.
-Thus, as the Ann Arbor DDA works to generate increased economic activity in the downtown, one of the important offshoot benefits is tax revenue growth through increased valuations of downtown real and personal property.
+Thus, as the Ann Arbor DDA works to generate increased economic activity in downtown, one important offshoot benefit is tax revenue growth through higher valuations of downtown real and personal property.

-The Ann Arbor DDA District encompasses 67 city blocks, or approximately 271 acres.
+The original Ann Arbor DDA District encompassed 67 city blocks, or approximately 271 acres.
 Of this total, 80 acres are public rights-of-way, 72 acres are in public use, 42 acres contain UM properties, and approximately 1/3 of the DDA District is contained within an historic district.
+In 2026, an expansion area was approved by City Council with the passing of the updated Development and TIF Plan.
+This northern expansion area includes 19 city blocks, which makes the total DDA district cover over 80 blocks of downtown space in Ann Arbor.

 The work of the DDA is done by a small staff and a Board of twelve citizens appointed by the Mayor and City Council.
 DDA Board members volunteer their time, talent, and expertise to the DDA for the benefit of the downtown.